 Achieving data maturity requires that brands begin targeting the type of useful consumer data that allows them to predict the behavioral tendencies of their customers.
 Unfortunately, buyer personas are not enough to achieve this standard of consumer familiarity.
 With buyer personas, marketers uncover segmented groups of consumer personalities.
 With mature data, marketers discover how their individual customers think and what triggers their actions.

 There are particularly insightful types of data that exponentially increase the relevancy and personalization of marketing content when incorporated.
 They improve the marketers’ ability to deliver targeted and personalized messages.
 When coupled with empowering artificial intelligence, they can also sync the timing of message delivery with the real-time intentions of their customers.

 Website Behavioral Data

 Use the answers to create navigational routes.
 Follow the flow of traffic from one page to another, using the content to interpret the motivations behind the most prominent exploration paths.
 Determine what provokes viewers to take certain actions.
 Strive to understand the order in which they prefer to consume information and why.
-By identifying the behavioral influences that dictates viewer movement, brands can improve their content placement action plan.
-This data also illustrates the type of experiences viewers receive, and the level of engagement that they offer, which will enhance the alignment of targeted messages with the individual intentions, interest and affinities of various buyer personas.
+By identifying the behavioral influences that dictate viewer movement, brands can improve their content placement action plan.
+This data also illustrates the type of experiences viewers receive and the level of engagement that they offer, which will enhance the alignment of targeted messages with the individual intentions, interests, and affinities of various buyer personas.
 With this newly-achieved level of understanding, marketers can produce more personally relevant information more effectively.

 Page View Behavioral Data

-Once data is derived from the performance of the overall website, page visit behavior data will enhance the consumer profiles so they incorporate the gravitational interests that dictate the level of consumer engagement.
+Once data is derived from the performance of the overall website, page visit behavior data will enhance the consumer profiles, so they incorporate the gravitational interests that dictate the level of consumer engagement.
 Questions that expose the resonance of each web page include: